harbik/scot/rcs-testcharts/README.md

 [XRite]: https://www.xrite.com/categories/calibration-profiling/colorchecker-classic

-# rcs: Rust Color Science Library
+# scot: Rust Color Science Library

-rcs is an open-source Color Science data and algorithms library written in the Rust programming language, targeting applications such as color management and quality control for displays, graphic arts, and architectural lighting.
+scot is an open-source Color Science data and algorithms library written in the Rust programming language, targeting applications such as color management and quality control for displays, graphic arts, and architectural lighting.
 It implements methods and standards as defined by international standard organizations, such as the **CIE**, the *International Commission on Illumination*, and also includes many other color algorithms and datasets.

-rcs is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
+scot is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
 It is being developed by Gerard Harbers from *Harbers Bik LLC*.

 Mathematical representations of spectral distributions are the base many of color algorithms in this library,